-Following research in Hyde Park and with farmers in and around London, he will share his dandelion ice-cream as he discusses foraging, drawing and site-specificity in his practice.
+Following research in Hyde Park and with farmers in and around London, he shared his dandelion ice-cream, as he discussed foraging, drawing and site-specificity in his practice.

 What can we learn from the wild?

-All participants and public are invited to feast on dandelion ice cream, made from a specifically created recipe inspired by the wild edibles that grow in Hyde Park.
+All participants and public were invited to feast on dandelion ice cream, made from a specifically created recipe inspired by the wild edibles that grow in Hyde Park.

 3–4 pm: Take a Walk on the Wild Side